A Guide to Measuring And Improving Email Bounce Rate

 The answer, as always, is that it depends.

-Each industry has its bounce rate because they target different demographics, geographics, and individuals with diverse interests, jobs, and preferences.
+Each industry has its bounce rate because it targets different demographics, geographics, and individuals with diverse interests, jobs, and preferences.

 It's important to remember that few bounces are normal in a subscriber's lifecycle journey.
 They change their job titles, move to a different city, and abandon their old email address.